huawei-noah/SMARTS/competition/submission/README.md

 Once a model has been trained for `multi-scenario-v0` environments, place all necessary files to run the trained model inside this folder named `submission`.

-The files named `policy.py` and `requirements.txt` must be included with the submission.
+The files named `policy.py`, `requirements.txt`, and `explanation.md`, must be included with the submission.
 Its contents are explained below.

 ## Policy
 + The file `policy.py` must include a `Policy` class which inherits from the `BasePolicy` class.